 But that’s just my personal preference.
 Ordering wouldn’t matter because it will all be pureed in the end.

 Add ½ to a cup of water to the mixture so that it blends easier and does not stall.

 It’s time to blend.
-I like to pulse it a few times it get things rolling.
+I like to pulse it a few times it gets things rolling.

-After everything has been pureed, it’s time to separate the liquid from the pulp.
+After blending, it’s time to separate the liquid from the pulp.
 There are two ways of doing this: you could use a nut milk bag or a fine strainer like this one.

-I used the later because I couldn’t find any nut milk bag here and I don’t want my hands touching the juice I’ll drink (even if I wash my hands).
-Plus it is an additional expense.
+I used the latter because I couldn’t find any nut milk bag here, and I don’t want my hands touching the juice I’ll drink (even if I wash my hands).
+Plus, it is an additional expense.

-Use a spoon or a rubber spatula to gently squeeze juice out through the strainer.
+Use a spoon or a rubber spatula to force the liquid through the strainer.